awsdocs/aws-glue-developer-guide/doc_source/schema-registry.md

 Quotas, also referred to as limits in AWS, are the maximum values for the resources, actions, and items in your AWS account\.
 The following are soft limits for the Schema Registry in AWS Glue\.

 **Registries**
-You can have up to 10 registries per AWS account per AWS region\.
+You can have up to 10 registries per AWS account per AWS Region\.

 **SchemaVersion**
-You can have up to 1000 schema versions per AWS account per AWS region\.
+You can have up to 1000 schema versions per AWS account per AWS Region\.

 Each new schema creates a new schema version, so you can theoretically have up to 1000 schemas per account per region, if each schema has only one version\.

 **Schema version metadata key\-value pairs**
-You can have up to 10 key\-value pairs per SchemaVersion per AWS region\.
+You can have up to 10 key\-value pairs per SchemaVersion per AWS Region\.

-You can view or set the key\-value metadata pairs using the [QuerySchemaVersionMetadata Action](aws-glue-api-schema-registry-api.md#aws-glue-api-schema-registry-api-QuerySchemaVersionMetadata) or [PutSchemaVersionMetadata Action](aws-glue-api-schema-registry-api.md#aws-glue-api-schema-registry-api-PutSchemaVersionMetadata) APIs\.
+You can view or set the key\-value metadata pairs using the [QuerySchemaVersionMetadata Action \(Python: query\_schema\_version\_metadata\)](aws-glue-api-schema-registry-api.md#aws-glue-api-schema-registry-api-QuerySchemaVersionMetadata) or [PutSchemaVersionMetadata Action \(Python: put\_schema\_version\_metadata\)](aws-glue-api-schema-registry-api.md#aws-glue-api-schema-registry-api-PutSchemaVersionMetadata) APIs\.